 And 3 strategies to achieve the impossible

 Editor’s Note: I’ve been following Rachel’s adventures for a while, and I can say I’ve been jealous and inspired more than once, especially with her recent bike ride across Mongolia.
-We’re honored to have her as a guest, and she reminds us that despite the obstacles that “the important thing is to keep on traveling” so we have a new appreciation for our home.
+We’re honored to have her as a guest, and she reminds us that despite the obstacles “the important thing is to keep on traveling” so we have a new appreciation for our home.
 More below about how to follow Rachel and Pat at 66 and 50 years young.

 Update 2017-05: Read an update on our story about Rachel’s world bike tour.
 Boise couple sees “a thousand lives you might have lived” on worldwide bike tours.